-Experience over the period since April 2010 The administering authority monitors the funding position on a regular basis as part of its risk management programme.
-The funding level (excluding the effect of any membership movements) will have worsened since the 2010 valuation due to falling real bond yields and lower asset returns than expected.
+Experience over the period since April 2010

+The administering authority monitors the funding position on a regular basis as part of its risk management programme.
+The funding level (excluding the effect of any membership movements) will have worsened since the 2010 valuation due to falling real gilt yields resulting in a higher value being placed on the liabilities.
+This will have been partially offset, however, by strong asset returns over the period.